 Sweet marjoram is another such herb, which when grown outside in cooler climates may die during icy winter, but when grown as an indoor marjoram herb plant will thrive and often live for years in that mild clime.

 Growing Marjoram Indoors

+When growing marjoram indoors, there are a couple of considerations that apply to any indoor herb.
+Assess the amount of space you have, the temperature, light source, air, and cultural requirements.
 A sunny location and moderately moist, well-drained soil with a pH of 6.9 are the elementary details of how to grow sweet marjoram indoors.
-If planting from seed, sow uncovered and germinate at about 65-70 F. (18-21 C.).
+If planting from seed, sow uncovered and germinate at about 65 to 70 degrees F. (18-21 C.).
 Seeds are slow to germinate but plants can also be propagated by cuttings or root division.

 Care of Marjoram Herbs

+As previously mentioned, this little member of the Lamiaceae family is usually an annual unless planted indoors or outside in mild climates.
 To maintain the vigor and shape of the indoor marjoram herb plant, pinch back plants prior to blooming in mid to late summer (July to September).
-This will also keep the size down to a manageable 12 inches or so and eliminate much of the woodiness of the indoor marjoram herb plant.
+This will also keep the size down to a manageable 12 inches (31 cm.) or so and eliminate much of the woodiness of the indoor marjoram herb plant.